Prei Khmeng, Cambodia: Beads

 Agate, stone, and carnelian beads were recovered from mortuary contexts at Prei Khmeng.
 Indo-Pacific glass beads containing a high-alumina mineral soda composition were also recovered from mortuary contexts, and indicate that Sri Lanka may have been the original manufacturer of these beads.
 Nine bronze artifacts have been recovered from mortuary contexts that may have been used as beads.

 Metal artifacts

 Metal artifacts found at Prei Khmeng were mainly bronze.
 They included earrings, bangles, rings, Chinese coins, and a bell.
 An iron knife was recovered, as well as one gold hook found within a burial context.

 A selection of the copper bracelets found at the site were analyzed as part of the Southeast Asian Lead Isotope Project, where their elemental and isotopic data indicated that they were likely produced at or near the village of Xepon in Laos.
 It is likely that the other metal artifacts were also produced at other sites and brought to Prei Khmeng via trade.

 Tools

 Clay pellets found on-site indicate that slingshots or pellet bows were in use at this site, likely for hunting or warfare.
 An adze fragment was also recovered from Prei Khmeng.

+Paddy Pura

+In 2014 a season-long excavation of Prei Khemeng occurred due to the Paddy to Pura project financed through a series of grants from the Australian Research Council and managed by the University of Sydney, Australia.
+The project was led by chief investigators Damian Evans, Dr. Dougald O’Reilly, Dr. Louis Shewan, and partner investigator Dr. Sian Halcrow and their research team.
+The whole project ran from July 4, 2011, to December 31, 2017, but the researchers only excavated Prei Khemeng in 2014.

+Ten burial sites were found within Prei Khmeng's boundaries.
+All burials were excavated and cataloged by the Paddy Pura project's team.
+Each grave on the site contained grave goods, with 212 artifacts in total.
+On average, the graves held more goods on average than at Phum Lovea but considerably fewer than at Phum Sophy.

+Curled Bodies

+Of the ten burials, the positioning of the bodies fluctuates.
+All bodies were laid to rest separately, but five of the ten graves were semi-flexed upon burial.
+Semi-flexed refers to the torso of a body laying outstretched and the legs curled in or flexed.
+There was no significant data to indicate if sex or age had an impact on if an individual was buried semi-flexed or extended.